School of Information Sciences

 Jessie Chin

-Jessie Chin, Assistant Professor
+Jessie Chin, Associate Professor

 Assistant Professor Jessie Chin has received a National Science Foundation (NSF) CAREER award to support lifelong learning and foster information literacy.
 This prestigious award is given in support of early-career faculty who have the potential to serve as academic role models in research and education and to lead advances in the mission of their department or organization.
 Chin's project, "Search as a Mechanism for Learning," will be supported by a five-year, $629,451 grant from the NSF.